-If you still have the evening to enjoy in York there are quite a few ghost tours that we saw advertised around the city (or you could arrange a private tour) and there’s plenty of pubs, both historic and not, to enjoy a meal and an evening’s entertainment in.
+If you still have the evening to enjoy in York there are quite a few ghost tours that we saw advertised around the city (or you could arrange a private evening walking tour) and of course there’s plenty of pubs, both historic and not, to enjoy a meal and an evening’s entertainment in.
 I’m afraid we didn’t have time for any of them this time.

 York City Cruises also does evening trips which are worth thinking about if you happen upon some lovely warm evenings.